Moab to Monument Valley – Southeast Utah Road Trip

 Getting to Moab

 Moab has a tiny airport you can fly into, but flying to Salt Lake City (SLC) will give you the most options.
-We flew into SLC and rented a car.
+We flew into SLC and picked up our rental car.
 It takes a little over three and a half hours to reach Moab from the airport.

+Optional Detour!
 Along the way, we stopped off at Mystic Hot Springs, which is just under three hours from SLC.
 Most of the trip to Mystic Hot Springs is along highways 15, 50, and 118, with scenic mountain views.
+It will add about 2 additional hours to your drive.

 While Moab’s recorded history started only a few centuries ago, evidence of human life goes back to ancient times.
 There are remnants of petroglyphs nearby from when woolly mammoths roamed this earth.
 Today, people love visiting to spend time at nearby national parks and go mountain biking.